jsal13/blog/md/elasticsearch-tutorial-01.md

 )
 ```

-Running this returns a whole big JSON of things; the "hits" portion gives me what I want to see:
+Running this returns a whole big JSON of things; the "hits" key gives me what I want to see:

 ```json
 "hits": {